A broken Britain needs the Great British Bake Off

 Michael Moran is a British journalist who writes about TV and popular culture.
 The opinions below belong to the author

-(CNN)On Wednesday, the world will watch on with bemusement as the British people unite to bid farewell to one of their most beloved institutions: a TV program about people baking cakes.
+(CNN)On Wednesday, the world looked on with bemusement as the British people united to bid farewell to one of their most beloved institutions: a TV show about people baking cakes.

-The Great British Bake Off final, which airs on BBC1, represents the last time that the national broadcaster will air the show that, for many, crystallizes what it is to be British.
+The Great British Bake Off final on BBC1 represented the last time that the national broadcaster will air the show that, for many, crystallizes what it is to be British.

 Bake Off demonstrates the three things that we Brits most like about ourselves: a sense of fair play, bordering on downright uncompetitiveness; childish innuendo; and cake.